starzel/Products.AutoRole/README.txt

 The AutoRole plugin allows to assign roles to users from certain subnets.

 There is an extraction and authentication plugin included, to enable additional roles for anonymous users.
-This is required since PAS does not support roles (or properties or groups) for anonymous users.
+They are required since PAS does not support roles (or properties or groups) for anonymous users.
 You can disable these interfaces if only logged-in users should get additional roles.